phonghuule/Real-Time-Clickstream-Anomaly-Detection-Kinesis-Analytics/README.md

             ![deletedeployedstack](./images/deletedeployedstack.png)

 ## Conclusion
-Throughout the lab, you've learnt how to use Kinesis Data Analytics to perform Real-Time Clickstream Anomaly Detection
+Throughout the lab, you've learnt how to use Kinesis Data Analytics Studio to analyze streaming data.

 [Streaming ingest and stream processing](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/streaming-data-processing.html) is one of the scenarios in the [Well-Architected Framework Data Analytics Lens](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/analytics-lens.html)